Adldap2/Adldap2-Laravel/quick-start.md

 3. Run the `composer update` command in the root directory of your project to pull in Adldap2 and its dependencies.

-4. Create a new database in your desired database interface (such as PhpMyAdmin, MySQL Workbench etc.)
+4. Create a new database in your desired database interface (such as PhpMyAdmin, MySQL Workbench, command line etc.)

 5. Enter your database details and credentials inside the `.env` file located in your project root directory (if there is not one there, rename the `.env.example` to `.env`).